 2. Separate and Protect Sensitive Files

 - Limit access strictly to HR administrators and legal counsel.
-No exceptions.

 - Avoid storing sensitive data in shared folders.

-3. Secure Your Digital Personnel Files and run regular audits
+3. Secure Your Digital Personnel Files and Run Regular Audits

-- Maintain access logs and audit trails to track who accessed, changed, or deleted files.
+- Maintain access logs and audit trails.

 Organize Digital Personnel Files for Compliance in Timebutler